devtron-labs/devtron/docs/setup/install/ingress-setup.md

 ```

 ## Setup Ingress Using kubectl

-After that create ingress by applying the ingress yaml file.
+If you want to setup ingress using kubectl command, apply the yaml file given below.
 You can use [this yaml file](https://github.com/devtron-labs/devtron/blob/main/manifests/yamls/devtron-ingress.yaml) to create ingress to access devtron:

 ```yaml